R Databases with DBI: Connect to SQLite, PostgreSQL, MySQL

-The DBI package provides a unified interface for communicating with database management systems from R. Instead of writing database-specific code, you use DBI functions that work across MySQL, PostgreSQL, SQLite, Oracle, and other databases.
+The DBI package provides a unified interface for connecting R to database management systems.
+Instead of writing database-specific code, you use DBI functions that work across MySQL, PostgreSQL, SQLite, Oracle, and other databases.
 This abstraction layer lets you switch between databases without rewriting your R code.

 Install DBI from CRAN along with RSQLite for a demonstration database: